When submitting a case, the following information is required.

 Where there are CTG concerns and fetal well-being cannot be further assessed, obtain senior review and consider expediting the birth.

-Clear communication with the woman giving birth, birth partner(s) and maternity team is an essential part of good clinical care.
+Clear communication with the woman giving birth, birth partner(s) and maternity team is an essential

 This editorial by Dr Michael Farquhar, published in Anaesthesia, explains the importance of taking breaks while on shift and ensuring a good sleep between shifts and the inextricable link between sleep and patient safety.